xmandeng/blackbaud/README.md

 ## Notes

 - The server runs on port 3000 by default.
-You can change this by setting the `PORT` environment variable.
+You can change this by setting the `PORT` environment variable
-- All static files in the root directory are served automatically.
+- All static files in the root directory are served automatically
-- The sample calendar data is loaded from `sample_calendar_data.json`.
+- The sample calendar data is loaded from `sample_calendar_data.json`